h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ## Task 8: Machine Learning Interpretability Report for Non-Time-Series Experiments

 For non-time-series experiments, Driverless AI  provides several visual explanations and reason codes for the trained Driverless AI model and its results.
 After the predictive model is finished, we can have access to this reason codes and visuals by generating an **MLI Report**.
+With that in mind, let us focus on the fourth step of the Driverless AI workflow: **Interpret the model**.

 - **Generate MLI Report**: